agude/agude.github.io/_books/childhoods_end.md

 At one point the children view various places in the galaxy through clairvoyance.
 One of these scenes is a direct reference to {{ flatland }}, with 2D life crushed flat by gravity.
-Another---with six stars[^six_stars], a chaotically orbiting plant, and life they has to survive extreme freeze-thaw cycles---is a clear inspiration for {{ liu_cixin }} Trisolarians in {{
+Another---with six stars[^six_stars], a chaotically orbiting plant, and life that has to survive extreme freeze-thaw cycles---is a clear inspiration for {{ liu_cixin }} Trisolarians in {{
 three_body }}.